Jterrettaz/archive_min_max_temperature-to-schema/README.md

 ## Configuration
  1. Add at the end of the file **extensions.py** located in the user directory (most often /usr/share/weewx/user or /home/weewx/bin/user) the following lines :

+ If you are using the standard schema used before Weewx V4.0.0 :
  ```python
    import schemas.wview
    import weewx.units